colinhacks/zod/deno/lib/README.md

 */
 ```

-> Important limitation: deep partials only work as expected in hierarchies of objects, arrays, and tuples.
+> Important limitation: deep partials only work as expected in hierarchies of objects, arrays, tuples and unions.

 ### `.required`